-A skin fade is the look achieved by cutting the hair shorter and shorter as it moves toward the neck.
+A skin fade is achieved by cutting the hair shorter and shorter as it moves toward the neck.
 Whereas some haircuts require the hair to be the same length all around the head, skin fade haircuts demand the hair to be cut at decreasing lengths.

 How do I get the skin fade haircut?

 The skin fade haircut is all in the cut itself.
 You don’t really have to style the faded hair at all; it’s the hair on top you’ll want to style.
 So for the skin fade haircut, it’s important you go to a barber or stylist who’s experienced with the cut or at least similar cuts.